Social Companionship

-Touching Hearts caregivers are chosen first and foremost for their desire and ability to “connect” with elders.
-No matter what we are doing in the home to help our clients we are keeping the positive social interaction foremost on our minds.
-Since each person is unique, we focus on our client’s social background and characteristics to find ways to positively interact and bring joy to their lives.
+Touching Hearts senior companion caregivers are chosen for their desire and ability to “connect” with elders.
+They are not “senior sitters” in a passive way; they actively ENGAGE our clients for companionship.
+No matter what tasks we are doing in the home to help our clients, we are keeping the positive social interaction foremost on our minds.
+Since each person is unique, we focus on our client’s unique social background and characteristics to find ways to positively interact and bring joy to their lives.
 We pair our caregivers with our clients to find the best “match” that will result in a lasting, rewarding experience.

-Below are some examples of activities and functions we perform and results that our clients have experienced.
+Below are some examples of activities and functions our senior companions perform and results that our clients have experienced.

 Activities